Lean-Mean-Pet-Feeding-Machine/Lean-Mean-Pet-Feeding-Machine.github.io/README.md

 # Lean Mean Pet Feeding Machine

 ### What is this and why does it exist
 60% of pets are obese.
 Lean Mean Pet Feeding Machine is a mobile app that can help pet owners to calculate an appropriate amount of food to feed and when to feed their pet.
-This app will hopfully help the pet owners help the health of their pets.
+This app will hopefully help the pet owners help the health of their pets.

 ### Usage
 ![login](/images/login.png)